nuodb/nuodb-insights/README.md

 sudo chmod 640 $(find /etc/grafana/provisioning -type f)
 ```

-Once installed, `grafana` can be started with `influxdb` as a datasource by using the `INFLUX_HOST` environment variable.
+Once installed, Grafana can be started with InfluxDB as a datasource by using the `INFLUX_HOST` environment variable.
+In the below `echo` command, peplace `<hostinflux>` with the machine host name that is running your InfluxDB instance, and run,

 ```
 echo "INFLUX_HOST=<hostinflux>" >> /etc/sysconfig/grafana-server